-Register for the Developer Fundamentals I training, or the Superuser training in San Francisco in October, or read on for more information about each course’s curriculum and prerequisites.
+Register for the Developer Fundamentals I training, or the Superuser training in New York in February, or read on for more information about each course’s curriculum and prerequisites.

-If you’re interested in VIP training and can’t make it to the San Francisco dates, you can register your interest and let us know your location preferences (no commitment required).
+If you’re interested in VIP training and can’t make it to the New York dates, you can register your interest and let us know your location preferences (no commitment required).
 It’s possible we’ll add more dates or locations in the future.